Protein in Eggs and

-The Protein in Eggs are found in both the egg yolk and in the egg whites protein.
-I prefer eating raw eggs over cooked eggs especially when I'm in the need of a quick snack.
+Protein in eggs are found in both the egg yolk and in the egg whites.

-However, it has been said that an egg whites protein called Avidin can block the nutrient biotin under certain circumstances.
+However, it has been said that an egg white protein called avidin can block the nutrient biotin under certain circumstances.

 And as long as you eat the biotin rich egg yolk along with the egg white, there is probably no risk of a biotin deficiency.

-With approximately 6 grams of protein per egg and having the highest biologic value, almost all the protein in eggs gets used by your body.
+Eggs have about 6 grams of protein per egg and almost all the protein in eggs gets used by your

 Eggs contain almost all B vitamins like niacin B3, riboflavin B2, biotin B7, choline (newest B vitamin), B6 and B12.

-Great source for essential vitamins A, D and E. And egg yolks are one of the foods that can contain vitamin D.
+Eggs are a great source of essential vitamins A, D and E. Egg yolks are one of the foods that can actually contain vitamin D.

 Eating raw eggs may have many benefits as eggs contain essential nutrients for your brain, nerves, glands and hormones.